Multi-material 3D printing: Material jetting

-The process of material jetting, often also called Inkjet 3D printing, is similar to the 2D Inkjet printing procedure.
+The process of material jetting, often also called inkjet 3D printing, is similar to the 2D inkjet printing procedure.
 The print head consists of multiple small nozzles which jet droplets of photopolymers on demand.
-Each nozzle can extrude a different material, which allows for the creation of multi-material parts.
-The droplets of material are then immediately cured using a UV light source mounted to the print head.
-In contrast to the FFF printing process, a layer is not formed by moving the print head along a pre-calculated path, but by scanning the layer line by line.
-The Statasys J750, for example, allows for full colour prints.
-The materials supported by the material jetting printing process are similar to the ones of the SLA process and hence share similar properties.
+Each nozzle can extrude different materials, which allows for the creation of multi-material parts.
+The droplets of material are then immediately cured using an ultraviolet light (UV) source mounted to the printhead.
+In contrast to the filament FFF printing process, a layer is not formed by moving the printhead along a pre-calculated path, but by scanning the layer line by line.
+For example, the Stratasys J750 allows for full colour prints.
+The materials supported by the material jetting printing process are similar to the ones of the SLA process, and hence share similar properties.
 Additionally there have been advances in the field of material jetting metals by suspending nano metal particles in a fluid.
 After the removal of the support material the printed object has to be sintered to create a final metal part.

-Binder Jetting
+Binder jetting

 A binder jetting 3D printer uses particles of a fine-grained powder, which are fused together using a binder, to form a three-dimensional object.
 In principle, it consists out of two separate chambers: One functions as a reservoir for the powdered material, the other one as the printing chamber.
-To fabricate a layer of an object a blade pushes the material out of the reservoir and spreads it over the printing surface to create a thin layer of powder.
+To fabricate a layer of an object, a blade pushes the material out of the reservoir and spreads it over the printing surface to create a thin layer of powder.
 A print head similar to the one found in a 2D inkjet printer then applies the binder to the layer to solidify and bind it to the previous one.
-Although binder jetting does not allow for multi-material support, there exist printers, which feature a second print head to apply pigment to the layer after the binder to allow for full color prints.
+Although binder jetting does not allow for multi-material support, there exist printers, which feature a second print head to apply pigment to the layer after the binder to allow for full-colour prints.

 Workflow

 Designing

 Designing a three dimensional object is the first step in the workflow of 3D printing.
 This design process can be supported by software.
-Such CAD software is capable of creating, managing and manipulating different 3D geometric figures while giving the user feedback through a graphical interface.
+Such computer-aided design (CAD) software is capable of creating, managing and manipulating different 3D geometric figures while giving the user feedback through a graphical interface.
 Most CAD programs already support the annotation of a geometric figure with a material.
 The combination of different geometries then forms a single multiple material object.
 However, not all file formats support the annotation of materials together with the geometry of the object.